Strategies to mitigate meat consumption should consider dietary choices

 These findings indicate that although most consumers did not eat meat every day, the proposed reduction of meat consumption by one third equals one to two more meatless days per person, or the equivalent amount in smaller portion sizes.
 Both the ‘meat-eating frequency reduction’ as well as the ‘portion reduction’ strategies are effective for different but also overlapping segments of consumers, depending on one’s preference for meat alternatives.
 For example, those who prefer to have a meatless meal may be more likely to buy a meat replacer, while those who prefer to reduce the portion of meat may be inclined to buy organic or free range meat.
 In addition, the “less but better” or “less but more varied” messages may better communicate to consumers who are able to regulate their weight.

-Both strategies can, however, have important limitations.
-On the one hand, a ‘meatless meal’ approach could lead to a rebound effect of excessive meat consumption after the meatless meal.
-On the other hand, the approach of reducing the portion of meat consumed may be risky in overweight and obese people, who find it difficult to balance their food choices and have self-control.
+However, both strategies have a limitation.
+A ‘meatless meal’ approach could lead to a rebound effect of excessive meat consumption after the meatless meal.
 The authors conclude that both strategies should be complementary rather than competitive.
 Also, they should be accompanied by explanations, recommendations and guidelines, and be supported by social, governmental and public health authorities.

 For further information:

 De Boer J, Schösler H & Aiking H (2014). ‘‘Meatless days’’ or ‘‘less but better’’?
 Exploring strategies to adapt Western meat consumption to health and sustainability challenges.
 Appetite 76:120-128.